 But as life will gladly teach us all, there is nothing like a bought lesson.

-For when we pay for costly mistakes with the money we’ve tirelessly worked for, there is a greater appreciation to be very mindful of how minors mistakes can cost us in majors ways.
+When we pay for costly mistakes with the money we’ve tirelessly worked for, there is a greater appreciation to be very mindful of how minor mistakes can cost us in major ways.

-The reader was not at all happy to find out that there gem of an expired domain name was a too good to be true purchase.
+The reader was not at all happy to find out that their gem of an expired domain name was a too-good-to-be-true purchase.

 No matter where you land in the world, everyone remembers the line from the movie Forrest Gump about the box of chocolates and never knowing what one will get.

-You truly never know what you’re purchasing if you don’t perform a thorough due diligence of the expired domain name in auction.
+You truly never know what you’re purchasing if you don’t perform thorough due diligence on the expired domain name in the auction.